aparkerlue/ledger-partnership-tag/README.md

-# `partnership_ledger.py` #
+# ledger-partnership-tag #

-`partnership_ledger.py` is a Python script that facilitates [partnership accounting](https://en.wikipedia.org/wiki/Partnership_accounting) in [Ledger](http://www.ledger-cli.org/).
+`partnership_ledger.py` is a Python script that facilitates [partnership accounting](https://en.wikipedia.org/wiki/Partnership_accounting) in [Ledger](http://www.ledger-cli.org/) using a `Partnership` tag.
 This enables you to track equity ownership stakes in a book of accounts, which is useful for any situation that involves multiple stakeholders: households, joint ventures, and investment clubs for example.

 ## Partnership accounting with `partnership_ledger.py` ##